 In November 2021, SDCP's Governing Board approved submittal of Addendum No. 1 to the Community Choice Aggregation Implementation Plan and Statement of Intent to Address Expansion to the City of National City and the unincorporated areas of San Diego County ("Addendum No. 1"); Addendum No. 1 was subsequently submitted to the Commission on December 22, 2021 and was also served to parties of record in proceedings R. 03-10-003, R.20-05-003, R.19-11-009, and R.21-10-002 on that day.
 Addendum No. 1 was later certified by the CPUC's Energy Division on February 28, 2022.
-As the document's title suggests, Addendum No. 1 addresses the prospective expansion of SDCP's service territory to include the noted municipalities with related customer service expected to commence in April 2023.
-Now that SDCP is in receipt of Energy Division's certification of Addendum No. 1, the anticipated increases in retail sales and related RPS purchases associated with this upcoming expansion are being considered in SDCP's RPS planning and procurement processes and are also reflected in Appendix C of this Plan.
-SDCP is aware of the increased RPS procurement obligation associated with future increases to its retail electricity sales and, as such, has already engaged in certain RPS planning and procurement activities to proactively address these future needs, including upcoming impacts to long-term contracting requirements.
+As the document's title suggests, Addendum No. 1 addresses addressed the prospective expansion of SDCP's service territory to include the noted municipalities with related customer service expected to commence that commenced in April 2023.
+Now that SDCP is in receipt of Energy Division's certification of Addendum No. 1, the The anticipated increases in retail sales and related RPS purchases and procurement obligations associated with this upcoming expansion are being considered reflected in SDCP's RPS planning and procurement processes, as well as and are also reflected in Appendix C of this Plan.
+SDCP is aware of the increased RPS procurement obligation associated with futureincreases to its retail electricity sales and, as such, has already engaged in certain RPS planningand procurement activities to proactively address these future needs, including upcoming impacts to long term contracting requirements.

 At launch, SDCP's governing board approved a minimum 50 percent renewable energy supply portfolio for all participating customers with a 100 percent renewable retail service option available on a voluntary basis.
-These retail service offerings have been named

-"PowerOn" and "Power100," respectively.
-The minimum quantity of renewable energy delivered to SDCP customers is expected to increase over time, moving to 85 percent by 2030, as reflected elsewhere in this document and its appendices.
-During its renewable energy procurement efforts, SDCP has focused exclusively on Portfolio Content Category ("PCC") 1 and 2 product types (with a strong preference for PCC1 products).3 This considerable commitment to renewable energy procurement during early-stage CCA operations is expected to result in meaningful planning reserves, which will provide compliance buffers in the event that contracted renewable energy purchases are not fulfilled as expected - this topic is further discussed in relation to SDCP's adopted voluntary margin of over-procurement ("VMoP").
+These retail service offerings have been named "PowerOn" and "Power100," respectively.
+The minimum quantity of renewable energy delivered to SDCP customers is expected to increase over time, moving to 85 percent by 2030, and 100% by 2035, as reflected elsewhere in this document and its appendices.
+During its renewable energy procurement efforts, SDCP has focused exclusively on Portfolio Content Category ("PCC") 1 and 2 product types (with a strong preference for PCC1 products).
+This considerable commitment to renewable energy procurement during early-stage CCA operations is expected to result in meaningful planning reserves, which will provide compliance buffers in the event that contracted renewable energy purchases are not fulfilled as expected - this topic is further discussed in relation to SDCP's adopted voluntary margin of over-procurement ("VMoP").
 To address RPS compliance risk, SDCP uses its risk assessment, including its renewable net short calculations, to establish a Minimum Margin of Procurement ("MMoP") to guide RPS compliance procurement planning.
-SDCP calculated its MMoP using a 10% risk adjustment that was applied to SDCP's minimum internally adopted RPS procurement targets (set at 50% upon program launch in 2021, increasing to 85% by 2030).
-SDCP's internally adopted renewable energy procurement goals provide a meaningful buffer above the state's RPS requirements and serve as VMoP, which will exceed statewide RPS mandates by at least 15 percent in each year of the planning period, which now extends through 2032.
-Considered in concert, SDCP's VMoP and MMoP provide a substantial aggregate renewable energy planning buffer, virtually eliminating the possibility of compliance shortfalls during continued SDCP operation.
+SDCP calculated its MMoP using a 10% risk adjustment that was applied to SDCP's minimum internally adopted RPS procurement targets (set at 50% upon program launch in 2021, increasing to 85% by 2030, and 100% by 2035).
+SDCP's internally adopted renewable energy procurement goals provide a meaningful buffer above the state's RPS requirements and serve as VMoP, which will exceed statewide RPS mandates by at least 15 percent in each year of the planning period, which now extends through